Waste: what you can do

 - Use old envelopes for sending internal mail.

-- There are mixed recycling bins in all offices, foyers, corridors and cafes on campus, where you can recycle paper, card, plastics, and tins.
+- There are mixed recycling bins in offices, libraries and cafes on campus, where you can recycle paper, card, plastics and tins.

 - In cafes, you can recycle corn starch plates and food waste (anything biodegradable) in the green food waste bins – this waste is sent for composting.